-What is the Wonderlic Test NFL
+What is the NFL Wonderlic Test?

 The Wonderlic Contemporary Cognitive Ability test was developed in the 1930s by E.F.
 Wonderlic, as a collection of intelligence tests that determined one’s capability and aptitude in problem-solving and critical thinking skills.